-The first trend –personal-TV – involves a transition from linear programming to on-demand video forces, which means that TV providers need to move from broadcast and multicast video distribution architectures to specific unicast streams per customers.
+The first trend –personal-TV – involves a transition from linear programming to on-demand video forces, which means that TV providers need to move from broadcast and multicast video distribution architectures to specific unicast streams per customer.
 And this of course leads to the need for exponentially more capacity across the entire network.

 This is also accompanied by higher resolution streams and the move from SD (Standard Definition) to HD (High Definition) and UHD (Ultra High Definition) 4K and 8K resolutions.
 In its recent VNI global traffic forecast, Cisco predicted a 51% CAGR for 4K connected flat panel TV penetration.

 In addition, HDR (High Dynamic Range), WCG (Wide Color Gamut) and HFR (High Frame Rate) video technologies offer an extremely real viewing experience (commonly referred to as “looking through a window effect”).
-These too make video streaming significantly more demanding on bandwidth.
+These, too, make video streaming significantly more demanding on bandwidth.

 Moreover, multimedia is no longer a point-to-multipoint service.
 It’s become a mesh service as end users do not just consume content but also create and distribute content.

-While new codec technologies such as H.264, Google’s VP9, HEVC (H.265) and the cross-industry, Alliance of Open Media’s AV1 (coming soon) aim to reduce the bandwidth required for video streaming, the abovementioned trends still lead to bandwidth explosion in the last mile.
+While new codec technologies such as H.264, Google’s VP9, HEVC (H.265), and the cross-industry, Alliance of Open Media’s AV1 (coming soon) aim to reduce the bandwidth required for video streaming, the above-mentioned trends still lead to bandwidth explosion in the last mile.

 Business-customer service providers

 This is also true for business-customer service providers.
-Whether we’re talking about SOHO, SMB or enterprise customers, the infrastructure-outsourcing trend means relocating voice, multimedia and data HW (such as PABX servers) to off-premise locations – specifically at cloud or XaaS providers.
+Whether we’re talking about SOHO, SMB, or enterprise customers, the infrastructure-outsourcing trend means relocating voice, multimedia, and data HW (such as PABX servers) to off-premise locations – specifically at cloud or XaaS providers.
 This is a good option for customers who no longer need to manage, maintain and upgrade their own infrastructure, which requires a lot of professional labor resources.

-It does, however, make last mile connectivity a much more critical element in the organization’s day-to-day operations.
+It does, however, make last-mile connectivity a much more critical element in the organization’s day-to-day operations.
 The reason for this is that the last mile now also needs to carry a significantly larger amount of traffic (including internal organization communications) and, for the same reason, has to be available and reliable as a mission-critical infrastructure element.

 Last but not least, mobile operators are witnessing the demand for last-mile capacity as their radio access network becomes loaded and evolves from LTE to LTE-Advanced/LTE-Advanced-Pro and to 5G (initially fixed wireless access services and eventually full-blown mobile services).
-This move to 5G means more devices, more service consumption, more content creation and the need for more favorable tariffs – all of which drive mobile network capacity demand to grow exponentially.
+This move to 5G means more devices, more service consumption, more content creation, and the need for more favorable tariffs – all of which drive mobile network capacity demand to grow exponentially.

-The need for more capacity to each cell site, as well as for new, additional cell sites (especially as the 5G network grid gets significantly denser) makes the last mile challenge the #1 wireless backhaul challenge for all types of operators.
+The need for more capacity for each cell site, as well as for new, additional cell sites (especially as the 5G network grid gets significantly denser) makes the last mile challenge the #1 wireless backhaul challenge for all types of operators.